RinteRface/unleash-shiny-2021/README.md

 Then run `renv::restore()` to install the dependencies.

-Importantly, this workshop makes heavy use of npm (Node's Package Manager), it comes with the installation of node.js.
+:warning: this workshop makes heavy use of npm
+(Node's Package Manager), it comes with the installation of node.js.